aws-samples/aws-modernization-with-bigid/content/_index.md

 ### Welcome

-In this workshop you will learn smallID
+In this workshop you will learn to use SmallID to discover your data residing in an AWS Account.
+You don't need to have any previous exposure to the SmallID platform nor to the AWS Console.

 {{% notice warning %}}